tenyo/brbr/README.md

 2021/08/24 14:21:45 All received metagrams will be saved in metagrams/ 2021/08/24 14:21:45 Initializing Tor
 2021/08/24 14:21:46 Starting onion service, please wait ...
-2021/08/24 14:21:52 Onion service listening at qkhe5ph6hq4zrdb3fkg53jcshqk3bq2q23pgeulipgoofzsqnlediqad.onion
+2021/08/24 14:21:52 Onion service listening at qkhe5ph6hq4zrdb3fkg53jcshqk3bq2q23pgeulipgoofzsqnlediqad
 ```

 When starting a server for the first time, it will generate a new private key and save it as `ed25519_private_key`.
-The public address is based on that key, so as long as you don't change or delete it, you will keep the same address.
+The public address is based on that key, so as long as you don't change or delete the private key, you will keep the same address.
 In our case we got `qkhe5ph6hq4zrdb3fkg53jcshqk3bq2q23pgeulipgoofzsqnlediqad`.

-Any metagrams that we receive will be saved in a `metagrams` dir, organized by the sender address.
+Any metagrams that we receive will be saved as separate files under a `metagrams` dir, organized by the sender address.

 #### Send a metagram